Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

     - REST API for automated user, role, and client management.
     - SPI (Service Provider Interfaces) for extending authentication, validation, or provisioning capabilities.
     - Ability to implement custom authenticators or connect to external systems.

+**Single Pane of Glass**

+The Identity & Access Management (IAM) service provides a Single Pane of Glass that centralizes identity and access control across the platform.
+A unified console enables administrators to manage identity lifecycle, roles and authorization policies, authentication requirements (including MFA), and federation with external directories such as LDAP and Active Directory.
+Applications and services can be integrated using standard protocols (OIDC, OAuth2, SAML2), while sessions and tokens are centrally monitored and controlled.
+The platform applies security and governance policies consistently across all PaaS resources, ensuring a streamlined, coherent, and cloud-native IAM management experience.

 The service offers the following advantages: